 Currently the WMA continues habitat protection, cattle grazing, conservation easements, and wind energy leases as part of its stewardship of the land.
-The WMA has completed a Carbon Farm Plan for this property, and is managing associated pilot applications of organics on portions of the property in conjunction with the Alameda County Resource Conservation District.
-The land also includes some telecommunications cell towers.
+The WMA has completed a Carbon Farm Plan for this property, and is managing associated pilot applications of organics on portions of the property in conjunction with the Alameda

-3 Based on Vasco Road's air-space utilization factor, the permitted 2,518 TPD is approximately 2,745 CYD.
+Based on Vasco Road Landfill's air-space utilization factor, the permitted 2,518 TPD is approximately 2,745 CYD.